 Whanganui National Park

-Whanganui National Park was gazetted in 1986.
-The park protects one of the largest remaining tracts of lowland forest remaining in the North Island, and it provides habitat for a wide variety of native wildlife.
+Whanganui National Park protects one of the largest remaining tracts of lowland forest remaining in the North Island, and provides habitat for a wide variety of native wildlife.
+Read about nature in Whanganui National Park.